zwave-js/node-zwave-js/packages/core/api.md

     authOK: boolean;
 };

-// Warning: (ae-missing-release-tag) "decryptAES128OFB" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "decryptAES128OFB" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const decryptAES128OFB: (input: Buffer, key: Buffer, iv: Buffer) => Buffer;

-// Warning: (ae-missing-release-tag) "deriveMEI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "deriveMEI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function deriveMEI(noncePRK: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "deriveNetworkKeys" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "deriveNetworkKeys" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function deriveNetworkKeys(PNK: Buffer): {